vipickering/mastr-cntrl/README.md

 POST'ed content also triggers a webhook informing Mastr Cntrl to syndicate content to 3rd party providers.

+## Dependencies

+- This service uses Redis for cache management with Redis to go add-on
+- Heroku is used to host this.

 ## Support / Roadmap

 ### Currently Supported